artamonovtech/artamonovtech/README.md

 I'm a full-stack engineer with over five years of professional experience in product companies.
 I have worked with many web technologies, but I enjoy developing with React and Node.js.
 I'm a lifelong learner and enjoy building exciting projects that allow me to use my skills and creativity.
 In my spare time, I enjoy car culture and golf.

-During my free time, I have a passion for cars and enjoy playing golf.

 ### ⚙️ Backend stack

 ![TypeScript](https://img.shields.io/badge/TypeScript-3178C6?style=for-the-badge&logo=TypeScript&logoColor=white)